Alastor the Radio Demon: Design and voice

-In the unpublished ZooPhobia story arc Angels and Demons, Alastor was depicted as a black-and-red demonic deer able to transform into a humanoid deer.
+In the unpublished ZooPhobia story arc Angels and Demons, Alastor was depicted as a black-and-red demonic deer able to transform into a humanoid form.
 He was described as "enjoy[ing] making deals and tricking mortals into service".
 He was a member of the "Demon Misfit Gang", who would later become the main cast of Hazbin Hotel.
 Short comics about ZooPhobia published to Medrano's DeviantArt and Tumblr pages would see Alastor attempt to take the place of fellow deer-boy Autumn, and to convince Damian (the webcomic's Prince of Hell) to make a deal with him, while himself being in love with "KayCee", an all-powerful ancient being.

 In the Hazbin Hotel pilot, Alastor was entirely human, save for a few deer-like characteristics, including hooves and antlers.
 He wore a red suitcoat and had an eternal smile of sharp teeth.
 He was confirmed to be asexual by Medrano on her Twitter account, which was alluded to in the series itself in "Hello Rosie!".
 Alastor's voice actor Amir Talai has also described the character as embodying the characteristics of the "Tumblr sexyman".

 Alastor was a radio show host in his life, and he died at some point in the 1930s.
 Upon his arrival in Hell, he gained immense amounts of power very quickly, overthrowing overlords that had dominated for centuries.
 His voice reflects who he was in life, having a radio static effect over it most of the time, and sound effects common in radio shows of the time occasionally play while he is speaking.

+Prior to Hazbin Hotels full series debut, Medrano described Alastor as a mixed-race Creole from New Orleans and an only child.

 In the pilot of Hazbin Hotel, Edward Bosco was cast as the speaking voice of Alastor, and Gabriel C. Brown was cast as his singing voice.
 In the series, Bosco and Brown were replaced by Amir Talai.

 Fictional character biography

-Music videos (2018–2024)

-Alastor made a cameo appearance in the 2018 music video for "Inside of Every Demon is a Rainbow", released October 6, 2018, one year prior to the release of the pilot episode of Hazbin Hotel.

-Gabriel C. Brown, the singing voice of Alastor in the pilot, provided vocals as Alastor in several fan-made music videos, including "Insane" in June 2021, which was reviewed by One Piece creator Eiichiro Oda as his "second-favorite song of 2023".
-In 2020, Hazbin Hotel and Helluva Boss songwriter Sam Haft released "Alastor's Game", in which Haft voiced Alastor.